-You can sometimes use a readymade garment, such as a sports bra, with advice from your lymphoedema specialist.
+You can sometimes use a readymade garment, such as a sports bra.
+Speak to your lymphoedema specialist first before doing so.
 Occasionally people need a compression bra or vest that's made to measure.

-Bras or tops should not dig in to the chest, back or shoulders.
-Your lymphoedema specialist can advise you what you need to wear, depending on where you have swelling.
+Bras or tops should not dig into the chest, back or shoulders.
+Your lymphoedema specialist can tell you what you need to wear.
+It will depend on where you have swelling.

 You can get compression garments made to measure to help control the lymphoedema.
 Cycling shorts or other types of sporting clothes that contain lycra can work just as well.